jackylk/carbon-requested-feature/README.md

 ## Timeseries Table

-1. Support data retention policy, so that old data is automatically deleted
+1. Support data temperature on cloud for S3, HDFS.
+CarbonStore automatically managed them according to the segment time range.
+Support data retention policy, so that old data is automatically spill to cooler storage, like 1 month in HDFS, others in S3.
 2. In memory segment
 3. Streaming pre-aggregate
 4. Support pre-aggregate table loading in rollup manner to improve loading speed, like rollup to month table based on day table instead of fact table